Salvage of Supervision in Weakly Supervised Object Detection

 \subsection{Implementation details}

-We use the PyTorch framework with RTX3090 GPUs to conduct our experiments.
-Our code will be released soon.
-We use VGG16 weights pre-trained on ImageNet as our backbone in the WSOD stage (stage 1) and ResNet50 weights pre-trained on ImageNet in stage 2 (FSOD) and 3 (SSOD).
-We want to point out that WSOD methods lag behind FSOD in terms of backbone and other techniques.
-For example, state-of-the-art WSOD methods still use VGG16 as the backbone model, while FSOD methods resort to better architectures.
-Extra efforts are need in order to adopt modern backbones to WSOD, like DRN~\cite{enableresneteccv2020}.
-Instead, in stage 2 and 3 our method has the freedom to choose backbones.
-For simplicity and efficiency, we use ResNet50 Faster-RCNN with FPN as the FSOD detector, without extra handling.
-In stage 1, the maximum iteration numbers are set to 50k, 60k and 200k for VOC2007, VOC2012 and MS-COCO, respectively.
-Learning rate is initialized as 1e-3 in all experiments and decays with a factor of 10 at 35k, 45k and 140k for VOC2007, VOC2012 and MS-COCO, respectively.
-Batch size is set to be 16 as we input 4 images with 4 different input transformations.
-For all experiments of WSOD baselines, we set $p = 0.1$, $s_t = 0.05$.
+We use PyTorch on RTX3090 GPUs, and our code will be released soon.
+Backbone models are pretrained on ImageNet.
+It is worth noting that WSOD methods lag behind FSOD in terms of backbone and other techniques.
+For example, state-of-the-art WSOD methods still use VGG16 as the backbone, while FSOD methods use better architectures.
+Extra efforts are needed in order to adapt modern backbones to WSOD~\cite{enableresneteccv2020}.
+Instead, in stage 2 and 3 our SoS-WSOD has the freedom to choose backbones and detection architectures.
+For simplicity and efficiency, we use FPN with ResNet50 backbone as the FSOD detector in our main experiments \emph{without any extra handling}.
+We also use VGG16 as backbone and remove FPN for fair comparisons.